yashnavgire/jdbc_wrapper/README.md

 # jdbc_wrapper

-This jdbc wrapper is made to make crud operations on any of your database easily.
+This jdbc wrapper is made to make crud operations on any of your relational database easy from your java application .

 Note: Make sure the driver for the particular database(mysql-connector,oracle-connector,etc) is installed and classpath is set.

 Advantages of using this wrapper:

-Switch between database easily with minimal change in code.
+-Switch between database easily with minimal change in code.

-No need to worry about loading and registering the driver for the user.
+-No need to worry about loading and registering the driver for the user.

-Abstracting the jdbc steps to read,create,update etc and maintain the datastructures.
+-Abstracting the jdbc steps to read,create,update etc and maintain the datastructures.